cdktf/cdktf-provider-googlebeta/docs/googleComputePublicDelegatedPrefix.java.md

 A region where the prefix will reside.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_compute_public_delegated_prefix#region GoogleComputePublicDelegatedPrefix#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_compute_public_delegated_prefix#region GoogleComputePublicDelegatedPrefix#region}

+---

+##### `allocatablePrefixLength`<sup>Optional</sup> <a name="allocatablePrefixLength" id="@cdktf/provider-google-beta.googleComputePublicDelegatedPrefix.GoogleComputePublicDelegatedPrefix.Initializer.parameter.allocatablePrefixLength"></a>

+- *Type:* java.lang.Number

+The allocatable prefix length supported by this public delegated prefix.

+This field is optional and cannot be set for prefixes in DELEGATION mode.
+It cannot be set for IPv4 prefixes either, and it always defaults to 32.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_compute_public_delegated_prefix#allocatable_prefix_length GoogleComputePublicDelegatedPrefix#allocatable_prefix_length}

 ---